isomerpages/moe-woodgrovesec/_instructional-programmes/Science.md

 Key Programmes:

 *   Science Guru Program.
-To find out more about this programme, click on this [link]
+To find out more about this programme, click on this link: [Science Guru Program](https://sites.google.com/moe.edu.sg/wgsscience/home)

 *   Science Program with the Singapore Science Center